Trails For Richmond Action Committee

 Graphic Design by Doyle Wegner, with text by Dave Zuckermann, East Bay Regional Park District

-West County Landfill Graphic Design by Tarrafirma
+West County Landfill Landfill Loop Graphic Design by Bette Tarr of Tarrafirma with text by Donald Bastin and Fraser Felter

 Ferry Point